MariaBeili/IRWA-2025-G_003/README.md

   2. **Multi-Algorithm Search Page**: We added a dropdown menu in the UI that allows the user to select the ranking algorithm dynamically:
       * TF-IDF: The baseline method.
-      * BM25: Probabilistic ranking (usually better precision).
+      * BM25: Probabilistic ranking (usually better precision, but slow searchin, wait a little).
       * Custom: Our own score combining TF-IDF with Product Rating.

   3. **Analytics Dashboard**: We implemented a basic tracking system.
 We capture: